bmentges/brainiak_api/docs/source/concepts/resources.rst

     :City a owl:Class ;
           rdfs:subClassOf :Place .

-The schema is associated with a ``schema_id`` that is unique in the particular ``context`` where it was declared.
+The class is associated with a ``class_id`` that is unique in the particular ``context`` where it was declared.
-Therefore, the schema definition belongs to a graph in the triplestore, where it is identified by an URI.
+Therefore, the class definition belongs to a graph in the triplestore, where it is identified by an URI.
-By convention, the schema URI is composed by the context's graph URI and the schema_id.
+By convention, the class URI is composed by the context's graph URI and the class_id.
-For example, consider the schema for ``Person`` declared in the context ``person`` whose graph_uri is ``http://semantica.globo.com/person``.
+For example, consider the class for ``Person`` declared in the context ``person`` whose graph_uri is ``http://semantica.globo.com/person``.
-The default URI for this schema would be generated as ``http://semantica.globo.com/person/Person``.
+The default URI for this class would be generated as ``http://semantica.globo.com/person/Person``.
-The schema's URI can be overriden if necessary using the parameter ``class_uri``, see more details in :ref:`parametrization`.
+The class' URI can be overriden if necessary using the parameter ``class_uri``, see more details in :ref:`parametrization`.

 .. _concept-collection:

 Collection
 ----------

-We need to distinguish the structure of an instance (schema) from a group of instances with the same structure (collection).
+We need to distinguish the structure of an instance (class) from a group of instances with the same structure (collection).
-Therefore, for each schema corresponds a unique collection.
+Therefore, for each class corresponds a unique collection.
-The collection name and the schema name are the same.
+The collection name and the class name are the same.

 .. _concept-instance: